plotly/dash-bio/CONTRIBUTING.md

 #### Step 7: Deploy updates to the `master` branch
-If the `master` branch has been updated, you can push all the changes to the dash-bio remote.
+If the `master` branch has been updated, you can push all the changes to your `origin` remote.
 However, make sure that the `Procfile` on the dash-bio repository stays the same.